 A New Immigration Act:

 It’s important to understand that this multiculturalism lunacy has been tried before.
-In the early 1900’s the Transnationalists, led by leftist academics of the time like Randolph Bourne, rejected the idea that immigrants should assimilate into the dominant Anglo-Saxon culture.
+In the early 1900’s the Transnationalists, led by leftist academics of the time such as Randolph Bourne, rejected the idea that immigrants should assimilate into the dominant Anglo-Saxon culture.
 Bourne suggested, “Before the American people at the present time there are two ideals of American nationalism.
 One is that of the traditional melting pot, the other is that of a co-operation of cultures and a cosmopolitan America”.
 Of course, with World War I unfolding and the need for a strong national unity, the Transnationalists were crushed.
 This was however the primitive idea of multiculturalism.
-Luckily, this idea was once again rejected by leaders of both political parties and by the American people.
+Luckily for us, this idea was once again overwhelmingly rejected by leaders of both political parties and by the American people.
 Assimilation was embraced, just as it always had been in our nation’s history.

 Shortly after that, and following the “Great Wave” of European immigration to America, President Calvin Coolidge signed into law the Immigration Act of 1924.
 He stated plainly, “New arrivals should be limited to our own capacity to absorb them into the ranks of good citizenship.
 America must be kept American.
 For this purpose, it is necessary to enact a policy of restricted immigration.”

 The Act of 1924 passed the House and Senate with overwhelming support.
 Democrats and Republicans.
-The bill introduced tight immigration quotas, visa requirements, created the Border Patrol and outright banned immigrants from certain countries whose cultures were seen as incompatible with our own.
+The bill introduced tight immigration quotas, visa requirements, created the Border Patrol and outright banned immigrants from certain countries whose cultures were seen as incompatible.
 It dramatically reduced the number of people coming into the country, and maybe most importantly, it provided an opportunity for the recent “great wave” of immigrants to assimilate.
 By the 1940s and 1950s, American society was thriving and united with a common culture.

 The Melting Pot theory only works if we control the addition of newcomers.
 If we are adding salt to the dish, we must do it slowly a little bit at a time.
 We need to let the ingredients blend together.
 We can always taste the dish as we go and see if more salt is needed.
-But if we instead dump the entire container of salt into the dish, it will not blend together.
+But if we instead just dump the entire container of salt into the dish, it will not blend together.
 It will simply overpower, dilute and ruin the existing dish.

 In 1950, England was 99.9% White.